IgniteUI/igniteui-blazor/README.md

 ### [Dock Manager - EXCLUSIVE FEATURE](https://www.infragistics.com/products/ignite-ui-blazor/blazor/components/layouts/dock-manager)

-Provide a complete windowing experience, splitting complex layouts into smaller, easier-to-manage panes.
+Provide a complete multi-window experience, splitting complex layouts into smaller, easier-to-manage, and modify panes.

 In order to use the Ignite UI Blazor in your application you should install [NuGet packages](https://www.nuget.org/packages/IgniteUI.Blazor.Trial).